22 min read

 What about AIM and ISA wrappers?

 AIM-style planning is often discussed in the investment world because some shares traded on certain markets have historically been treated as eligible for BPR after the holding period.
-From 6 April 2026, the planned reforms are expected to reduce the relief for certain “not listed” exchange-traded shares to 50% (subject to the final rules in force at the time).
+Since 6 April 2026, some shares traded on markets that do not meet HMRC’s definition of “listed”, such as Alternative Investment Market shares, receive 50% relief rather than 100%.

 An ISA wrapper is about income-tax and capital-gains-tax sheltering.
 It does not create BPR eligibility where it does not already exist.